-Found on the driver's door post, the Federal Sticker lists the Coachmen Serial Number, the front and rear Gross Axle Weight Rating (GAWR) and the Gross Vehicle Weight Rating (GVWR).
+Found on the panel at left of driver area, the Federal Sticker lists the Coachmen Serial Number, the front and rear Gross Axle Weight Rating (GAWR) and the Gross Vehicle Weight Rating (GVWR).
 The VIN Plate also lists the GAWR, GVWR and the Chassis Serial Number.